fogbow/fogbowcloud.org/content/pages/interoperability-behavioral-plugins.md

-Title: Customising and deployment
+Title: Interoperability and behavioral plugins
-url: customazing-deployment
+url: interoperability-behavioral-plugins
-save_as: customazing-deployment.html
+save_as: interoperability-behavioral-plugins.html
-section: customazing-deployment
+section: install
-index: 1
+index: 7

 # Plugins

-The manager component was designed to be agnostic to the underlying cloud technology.
-There is an interoperability plugin layer between this component and the cloud, in a sense that plugins are responsible for translating fogbow's orders to what the underlying cloud understands.
+The **Fogbow Manager** (FM) component has been designed to be agnostic to the underlying cloud technology.
+This is achieved by the introduction of an interoperability plugin layer between the FM and the cloud.
 Plugins are instantiated via reflection, and fully configured via the configuration file.
-Currently, fogbow makes available some plugins, and new ones can be contributed by the fogbow developers' community.
+Currently, Fogbow makes available some plugins, and new ones can be contributed by the Fogbow developers' community.

-In addition to interoperability plugins, there are also behavioural plugins.
-These are used to specify the way each fogbow manager should act when serving client's orders.
+In addition to interoperability plugins, there are also behavioral plugins.
+These are used to specify the way each FM should act when serving client's orders.

 ## Identity Plugin